fullstack-hy2020/fullstack-hy2020.github.io/src/content/3/en/part3d.md

 ]
 ```

-This includes a rule that warns about <em>console.log</em> commands.
-Disabling a rule can be accomplished by defining its "value" as 0 or "off" in the configuration file.
+This includes a rule that warns about <em>console.log</em> commands which we don't want to use.
+Disabling a rule can be accomplished by defining its "value" as 0 or _off_ in the configuration file.
 Let's do this for the _no-console_ rule in the meantime.

 ```js
 [